 Aaron Durall entered the workforce as an attorney but also kept his job running one of the largest healthcare firms in the Southeast.
 Starting this way allowed him to learn without all the immediate pressures that most attorneys suffer from when first starting out.
 He was able to successfully run his own law practice but also pursue other business ventures at the same time.

 How did you get started in this business?

 Having been an attorney on several community boards and projects I saw that there was a lack of laboratories and hospitals to serve rural communities.
 I was approached by other leading individuals who also wanted to make a difference in the community and it was decided that we wanted to bring a state of the art lab to South Florida to handle testing from all over the world.
-We would have the best equipment so the lab would be a one-stop shop for all testing needed.
+We would have the best equipment, so the lab would be a one-stop shop for all the testing needed.
 We wanted to cut out long waits for results and the middleman.

 What inspired you to start this business?

 The inspiration came from others sharing with me that there was an open void to testing in blood work at first and that it could be a very profitable business if set up and run properly.
 Because I had worked in the healthcare industry during my college and early law school days I already had some knowledge of this.
 I recruited the best doctors and laboratory technicians and, with my management skills, we run a reliable facility.
 I would later work to gain contracts with hospitals and other agencies that need urine and blood testing done.